 This guidance note is only a summary and does not cover all situations.
-You may need to take further advice in relation to your client’s appeal position.
-If your client’s appeal is against a decision by Revenue Scotland, the procedure may not be the same as that set out here.
+You may need to take further advice in relation to any particular appeal position.
+If the appeal is against a decision by Revenue Scotland, the procedure may not be the same as that set out here.
 You are advised to take specialist advice.

-Before you read this note you should read the Appealing an HMRC decision: outline guidance note.
-That note explains that the approach you have to take is slightly different for direct taxes and VAT.
+Before you read this note, you should read the Appealing an HMRC decision ― outline guidance note.
+It explains the approach you have to take is slightly different for direct taxes and VAT.

-In either case, once HMRC has made an appealable decision, the taxpayer normally has 30 days during which it can accept an offer from HMRC to review a decision, or alternatively, request that HMRC reviews the decision.
+In either case, once HMRC has made an appealable decision, the taxpayer normally has 30 days during which it can accept an offer from HMRC to review a decision, or alternatively, request that HMRC review the decision.